-The amount of the exemption on behalf of children 16 or 17 is calculated by subtracting a proportion (QYCR) of the child's Net Income (imqinet) which exceeds the Reduction Level (QYCT) from the Maximum Young Child Exemption (QYCX).
+The amount of the exemption on behalf of children 16 or 17 is calculated by subtracting the proportion of the child's Net Income (imqinet) which exceeds the Reduction Level (QYCT) from the Maximum Young Child Exemption (QYCX).

-If the child is 18 or over but under 21, or over 20 and attending school full-time, the amount of the exemption is calculated by subtracting a proportion (QOCR) of the child's Net Income (imqinet) which exceeds the Reduction Level (QOCT) from the Maximum Old Child Exemption (QOCX).
+If the child is 18 or over but under 21, or over 20 and attending school full-time, the amount of the exemption is calculated by subtracting the proportion of the child's Net Income (imqinet) which exceeds the Reduction Level (QOCT) from the Maximum Old Child Exemption (QOCX).